Apprentice education programs allow you to earn money while you learn.

 - Apprenticeship Incentive Grant for apprentices who have completed their 1st and/or 2nd year or level (or equivalent) in a designated Red Seal trade

-- Apprenticeship Completion Grant for registered apprentices who complete their apprenticeship training and obtain their journeyperson certificate
+- Apprenticeship Completion Grant for registered apprentices who complete their apprenticeship education program and obtain their journeyperson certificate

 You need to apply to be considered for federal grant programs for apprentices.